 This is one of the best decisions of your life that you just took!

-You might be thinking ok.. surfing looks fun and cool, but “surf” means to be in the sea, means big waves that can “pick you up”, means: I don’t want to get wiped-out and not have fun during my first “real” surf trip …. so if you’re conscious enough to be telling yourself this, you’re already on the right path!
+You might be thinking ok.. surfing looks fun and cool, but “surf” means to be in the sea, meaning big waves that can “pick you up”, meaning I don’t want to get wiped-out and not have fun during my first “real” surf trip …. so if you’re conscious enough to be telling yourself this, you’re already on the right path!

 # 1 Surfing in cold or warm water?